5th International VET Conference Crossing Boundaries

 - disclosing attempts of monopolization and misuse of influence and power in VET and LLL institutions in favour of powerful interest groups – development and future-oriented visions;

-- exploration and comparison of the institutional settings of VET which empower learning and employability of vulnerable people and enhance their resilience to the current socio-economic shocks.
+- exploration and comparison of the institutional settings of VET, which empower the learning and employability of vulnerable people and enhance their resilience to the current socio-economic shocks.

-We are looking for papers in these and related thematic areas:
+Within this perspective, we are looking for papers addressing the following thematic areas:

-- practices of learning, teaching and assistance to VET students and learners which tackle the issues of equal possibilities and sustainability in the field of education, training and employment – theories, best practice, models of success;
+- practices of learning, teaching, and assistance to VET students and learners which tackle the issues of equal possibilities and sustainability in the field of education, training, and employment – theories, best practice, and models of success;

 - approaches to reforming qualifications and curriculum design in responding to the conflicting goals of sustainable development: digitalization of the economy, green transition and social cohesion.